ArthorH/PD-UniCharger/README.md

 ![obraz](https://github.com/user-attachments/assets/99aec52b-fe09-4321-bbdc-29edf8ee4b4a)

-It is definitely better to have one of those boards lying arround in car or in backpack than not even tho it does not offer best charging performance.
+It is advantageous to carry a portable charging board in a vehicle or backpack as a contingency, even though its charging efficiency may not be optimal.

 # License
 CERN-OHL-P